vcfvct/aws-exam/azure.md

   * The advanced monitoring capabilities in Security Center lets you track and manage *compliance and governance* over time.
 The overall compliance provides you with a measure of how much your subscriptions are compliant with policies associated with your workload.
 * Azure Key vault -> storing credentials and grant/revoke access.
 Similar to AWS Secret Manager.
   * ps command: `Get-AzKeyVaultSecret -VaultName "keyvaultName"`
+  * Azure Key Vault has two service tiers: Standard, which encrypts with a software key, and a Premium tier, which includes hardware security module(HSM)-protected keys.
 * Azure Information protection -> protect files like word/excel etc while sharing as email attachments etc.
 * Azure sentinel, collect/aggregate/analyze security issues automatically.
 * Defender for Identity(formerly Advanced Threat Protection) -> manage/monitor user behaviors in organization, and reporting.